taeyoungh/PRC2/ChIPseq/chipseq_pipeline.md

 ### 3-3.
 Run MACS2.
 `macs2 callpeak -g hs -t SAMPLE.BAM -c INPUT.BAM -n SAMPLE --keep-dup all --nomodel --extsize N --bdg`\
 -g hs: if human, put hs, if mouse, put mm.\
---extsize N: determined by SPP
+--extsize N: determined by SPP if you run SPP in the step 3-2.
+You don't have to put this option if you skip running SPP.